Kenya–Kosovo relations

-Kenyan–Kosovan relations are foreign relations between Kenya and Kosovo.
-Formal diplomatic relations between two states are non-existent as Kenya does not recognize Kosovo as a sovereign state.
+Kenya–Kosovo relations are foreign relations between Kenya and Kosovo.
+Kenya officially recognized Kosovo as an independent state in March 2025 and has accepted Kosovo passports as valid travel documents since March 2024.

 History

+Kosovo declared its independence from Serbia on 17 February 2008.

-At a meeting on 30 July 2008 between Kenyan and Serbian Foreign Ministers, Moses Wetangula and Vuk Jeremić, Wetangula reportedly spoke of Kenya's principled position regarding Kosovo and the territorial integrity of Serbia.
+At a meeting on 30 July 2008 between Kenyan and Serbian Foreign Ministers, Moses Wetangula and Vuk Jeremić, Wetangula reportedly spoke of Kenya's position regarding Kosovo and the territorial integrity of Serbia.

 Following a September 2010 meeting with Kenyan politicians, Albanian prime minister Sali Berisha said that Kenya had promised to decide positively regarding recognition of Kosovo.

 In October 2012, Kosovar sources reported that Kenyan Prime Minister of Kenya, Raila Odinga, stated that Kenya was seriously considering recognising Kosovo, and that a decision would be announced shortly.

+In March 2023, following a trip by former President of Kosovo Behgjet Pacolli to Kenya, Pacolli shared an official document from Kenyan President William Ruto in which Ruto states that Kenya wishes to formalise cooperation with Kosovo and that Kenya recognises passports issued by Kosovo as valid travel documents.